Prashantomm/graceful-lunch-5485/README.md

 # Features

-- Administrator can login his username and password
+- Admin can login his username and password(admin,12345)
-- Administrator can provide details like Car Model, Car Name, Car Type –SUV/Sedan/Minivan, Avialiable time and date
+- Admin can provide details like how many candidate he/she want to add by providing details
-- Administrator can provide the confirmation of the bookin to the Customer
+- Admin can provide the candidate details
-- Customer can register by giving all the details
+- Voter can register by giving all the details
-- Customer can login his username and password
+- Voter can login his username and password
-- Customer can book car by selecting car name
-- Customer can cancel booking
+-
 # Technology used

 - Java
-- MySQL
+- Hibernate
 - JDBC
 - spring tool suite eclipse
 - Git & GitHub